Jump to the main content

 • help prevent conflicts

-• used as evidence in a conflict
+• be used as evidence in a conflict

 • enable you to sell or license the invention